 February is Black History Month, and in many ways, that history is still being written today.
-This year, in an effort to honor those notable individuals who have played a role in Black History that has touched Milwaukee, Alderwoman Chantia Lewis and Alderwoman Milele A. Coggs are leading a first-of-its-kind Common Council informational campaign.
-Throughout this month as part of that campaign, several key Milwaukee Black History makers will be profiled on the City of Milwaukee website’s main page.
+Throughout this month, several key Milwaukee Black History makers will be profiled on the City of Milwaukee website’s main page.
 The prominent online spot will give students and Milwaukeeans across the city a chance to learn about – and to honor – some of the city’s notable and unsung heroes.

 Gwen T. Jackson

 Chair Emeritus of the American Red Cross, Southeast Wisconsin; also active with the YWCA and Milwaukee Urban League; MPS School namesake.

 The Andersons, William H., his wife, Anne Watson Anderson, and their daughter Emily, are considered the first African-American family to settle permanently in Milwaukee.
 More Watsons (Anne’s parents and siblings) followed.
 Mabel Watson Raimey was a descendent of Anne’s brother, William.

 Born in Milwaukee in 1940, graduated from Ripon College in 1962; award-winning singer who recorded jazz, pop, and R&B songs and won six Grammys across all three categories; best known for the 1981 hit “We’re in This Love Together” and the theme song from the hit TV series “Moonlighting”.